linx-software/static-website-backend/README.md

 Usage:

 1. Debug WebSiteBackendRESTHost Service in the Linx Designer
+2. Open index.html in browser
-2. Register a user
+3. Register a user
-3. Login to site
+4. Login to site
-4. Change user info
+5. Change user info